claudiajaeger/recycling-prototype/README.md

 python -m flask run
 ```

-If you are getting an internal server error when importing the trash image try this on Windows:
+If you are getting an internal server error when importing the trash image try this:
 ```
 pip install --upgrade tensorflow keras numpy pandas sklearn pillow
 ```
+Afterwards re-open the project and do the steps again provided in this guide for Windows